USSTR-Avionics/MiniRockets/README.md

 1. **Command**: The system is designed to send/receive commands to/from a ground station in real-time.
 It should also be capable of executing received commands on the rocket promptly.

-2. **Control**: The system will autonomously control the rocket, ensuring stable flight trajectories.
+2. **Control**: The system will quasi-autonomously control the rocket, ensuring stable flight state detection.
 This includes phases such as powered flight, ballistic descent, and controlled parachute deployment.

 3. **Data Acquisition**: The system must collect data from various sensors within the rocket.
 Collected data should be transmitted to the ground station in real-time, enabling real-time monitoring and analysis of the rocket's performance during flight.